 The classification of medulloblastoma into the four major subtypes will likely be altered in the future.
-[50,51,71,73,74] Further subdivision within subgroups based on molecular characteristics is likely because each of the subgroups is further molecularly dissected, although the studies are nearing consensus as data from multiple independent studies are merged.
-As an example, using complementary bioinformatics approaches, concordance was analyzed between multiple large published cohorts, and a more unified subgrouping was described.
+[50,51,72,74,75] Further subdivision within subgroups based on molecular characteristics is likely because each of the subgroups is further molecularly dissected, although the studies are nearing consensus as data from multiple independent studies are merged.
+As an example, using complementary bioinformatics approaches, concordance was analyzed among multiple large, published cohorts, and a more unified subgrouping was described.
 For children with group 3 and group 4 medulloblastomas, eight distinct subgroups were determined by DNA methylation clustering.
-Specific subgroups had different prognoses.
-[43,54,63,75]
+Specific subgroups had different prognoses.[43,54,64,76]

-It is unknown whether the classification for adults with medulloblastoma has a predictive ability similar to that for children.
-[44,46] In one study of adult medulloblastoma, MYC oncogene amplifications were rarely observed, and tumors with 6q deletion and WNT activation (as identified by nuclear beta-catenin staining) did not share the excellent prognosis seen in pediatric medulloblastomas, although another study did confirm an excellent prognosis for WNT-activated tumors in adults.
+It is unknown whether the classification for adults with medulloblastoma has a predictive ability similar to that for children.[44,46] In one study of adult patients with medulloblastoma, MYC oncogene amplifications were rarely observed, and tumors with 6q deletion and WNT activation (as identified by nuclear beta-catenin staining) did not share the excellent prognosis seen in pediatric medulloblastomas.
+However, another study did confirm an excellent prognosis for WNT-activated tumors in adults.